 How can you use social media to convince travelers?

 Travelers are turning to social media for information.
 If you are able to provide this information you will increase the odds that your destination is selected because you will be viewed as an expert.
 Share travel tips and guides to make your social media profile the go-to place for all travel information.

 Posts with pictures generate more interest.
 A tweet with a photo attached is likely to generate 35 percent more retweets than a tweet without a photo.
 Travelers want to see the destination before they go.
 Accommodate this demand by providing your potential travelers with photos on your social media pages.

 Social media is supposed to be a fun and engaging place.
 Make sure your profiles are light-hearted and reflect your destination.
 Post funny antidotes about the area, share facts, or try hosting a social media contest.
 By hosting a contest, you gain more followers and people will continue to come to your page to check the status of the contest.
 Plus, winning a contest would be an added incentive to visit your area.

 For example, you could ask weekly trivia questions about your area.
 The first person to get it right is entered into a draw for a meal at a local restaurant, or a pass to a museum in your area.
 People will keep coming back to answer your questions and see who won.

 Keeping up a strong social media presence may seem like a difficult task while you are still trying to balance the rest of your tourism marketing strategy.
 However, there are applications that can help make this process a lot easier.

-Try our Facebook and Twitter apps to help you with your social media strategy.
-With our apps you can write your posts in advance and schedule them to post over time.
+Try our Facebook app to help you with your social media strategy.
+With our app you can write your posts in advance and schedule them to post over time.
 This provides you with a strong social media presence that does not need constant maintenance.